nais/doc/docs/persistence/kafka/reference/kafka-topic-spec.md

 When set, remote storage will be used to store log segments.
 This value controls the size of the log that is kept before it is moved to remote storage.
 Must be less than RetentionBytes
+Not supported when CleanupPolicy is set to "compact"

 Relevant information: